C2MA-workshop/c2ma-docs/README.md

 We will use some of the files later in this setup guide

+### Create the PAIRS file on your own machine

+NOTE : If you do not yet have an API key then the creation of the txt fle below can be skipped for now - please got to [Setup Watson Studio Service and create a Project](https://github.com/C2MA-workshop/c2ma-docs#setup-watson-studio-service-and-create-a-project)

+Create a file using NotePad (Windows) or TextEdit (MAC) called "pairpass.txt" on your own machine and copy the API key to it.
+Do NOT have the words "API key" inside the file but just the API key that you received in an email

 ## Setup Watson Studio Service and create a Project